pyeventsourcing/eventsourcing-sqlalchemy/README.md

 The package [FastAPI-SQLAlchemy](https://github.com/mfreeborn/fastapi-sqlalchemy)
 doesn't actually use an SQLAlchemy `scoped_session`, but instead has a global `db` variable that has a `session` attribute which returns request-scoped sessions when accessed.
 This can be adapted in a similar way.
+Sessions are committed automatically after the request has been handled successfully, and not committed if an exception is raised.

 ```python
 from fastapi import FastAPI